apenella/provisioning/continuous_delivery/README.md

 ## Who should read this article

-## Preconditions
-I used Ubuntu 14.04 LTS
-- Vagrant version: 1.8.7
+This environment has been prepared using:
-- vagrant-berkshelf (5.1.1)
+- Vagrant version 1.8.7, with plugin vagrant-berkshelf 5.1.1
-- Ubuntu xenial
-- chef version '12.20.3'
+- Vagrant is forced to use chef client version '12.20.3'
+- Vagrant box ubuntu/xenial64, version 20170730.0.0

 ## Deployment
 - Registry